Large receive offload (LRO) is a technique

 LRO is disabled by default

-on new NSX-V deployments and upon upgrade.
-You can enable or disable
+on new NSX deployments and on upgrade to 8.0.
+You can enable or

-LRO and view the LRO status on through the CLI.
-Enabling LRO on the
+disable LRO and view the LRO status on through the CLI.
+Enabling

-LRO and TCP Segmentation Offload (TSO) must be enabled on VMXNET3
+Additionally, LRO and TCP Segmentation Offload (TSO) must be enabled

 Verify that large receive offload and TCP segmentation